 If opossums have found an opening to your crawlspace under the house you need to find the openings that allow it to enter the crawlspace.
 Try placing a light under the house, and play a radio under the house during the day to encourage the opossum to move on.

-Before permanently closing access holes possibly used by an opossum, lightly sprinkle and smooth 1/8-inch of flour outside the access opening.
+Before permanently closing access holes possibly used by an opossum, lightly sprinkle and smooth a 4” patch of flour outside the access hole.
 The flour will record the opossum’s footprints when it goes out at night and indicate which opening the opossum uses.
-Before the next time the opossum leaves for its nightly food search close all openings (except for the one that had the opossum’s footprints) with 1/4-inch hardware cloth.
-The small mesh will also keep out roof rats and mice.
+Before the next time the opossum leaves for its nightly food search close all openings (except the one that had the opossum’s footprints) with 1/4-inch hardware cloth.
+The hardware cloth cover will also keep out roof rats and mice.
 Place rumpled paper or soft netting that an animal can push aside in the remaining access hole.
-The next time the opossum leaves for its nightly activity and you see its footprints in the flour leading away from that access hole, permanently close up the hole with 1/4-inch hardware cloth, before it returns from its nightly food search.
+The next time the opossum leaves for its nightly activity and you see its footprints in the flour leading away from that access hole, immediately close up the hole with 1/4-inch hardware cloth, before it returns from its nightly food search.

 Ammonia-soaked rags placed in shallow bowls near the den area can emit strong odors to discourage an opossum from remaining.
 If you combine closing up access holes with other deterrents such as radio noise, light, and ammonia, the opossum will soon look for another place to sleep.